pmunts/muntsos/README.md

 Pi 2) are now obsolete.

-Some Raspberry Pi models have an on-board Bluetooth radio that uses the serial port signals that are brought out to the expansion header.
+Some Raspberry Pi models have an on-board Bluetooth radio that uses the serial port signals that are also brought out to the expansion header.
 By default, MuntsOS port disables the on-board Bluetooth radio, in favor of the serial port on the expansion header.

-All of the 64-bit Raspberry Pi models use the same AArch64 cross-toolchain.
+All of the following 64-bit Raspberry Pi models use the same AArch64 cross-toolchain.

 #### Raspberry Pi 3